Summary

 Audio uses your browser's built-in voice support.

-Michael Corleone is a World War II veteran and the youngest son of Don Vito Corleone, the head of the Corleone mafia family and de facto 'godfather' of the Five Families–with the heads of the other four families being Philip Tattaglia, Emilio Barzini, Carmine Cuneo, and Victor Stracci.
-Michael has managed to stay out of the family business, run largely by his father, his oldest brother Santino a.k.a.
-Sonny, and adoptive brother Tom Hagen, who is the family's consigliere.
+In the mid-1940s, Michael Corleone is a World War II veteran and the youngest son of Don Vito Corleone.
+Vito is head of the Corleone mafia family and runs it with his eldest son Santino a.k.a.
+Sonny and adopted son Tom Hagen, a lawyer who is the family's consigliere.
 At his sister Connie's wedding to Carlo Rizzi, Michael introduces his family to his girlfriend, Kay Adams.
+Michael tells Kay stories of his family but makes it clear that he wants no part in his family's business.

 Approaching Christmas, Michael becomes embroiled in family affairs when Vito is gunned down by two assailants.
-Vito had earlier refused to offer protection to drug baron, Virgil "The Turk" Sollozzo, for dealing narcotics in the city.
+Vito had earlier refused to offer protection to drug baron Virgil "The Turk" Sollozzo for dealing narcotics in the city.
 Sollozzo has the support of the Tattaglia family, who garrote notorious Corleone enforcer Luca Brasi when he attempts to become a mole in Sollozzo's operation.
-While Vito survives the attempt and recovers at the hospital, Sonny takes over the family as acting boss.
-He has Michael live at the house for his protection, as a successful hit on Tattaglia's son Bruno leads to war between the two gangs.
-NYPD Captain McCluskey arrests Vito's bodyguards to allow Sollozzo to make another attempt on Vito's life, which is stopped by Michael and Hagen.
-Michael arranges a meeting with Sollozzo and McCluskey, allowing Michael to shoot both men dead with a gun smuggled in by Corleone caporegime Peter Clemenza.
-Michael flees the scene, seeking refuge in his family's native Sicily, to escape the ire of NYPD and the other gangs back home.
-There, he falls in love with a local woman, Apollonia Vitelli, and marries her.
+While Vito survives the attempt and recovers at the hospital, hot-tempered Sonny takes over the family as acting boss.
+He has Michael live at the house for his protection, as his successful revenge hit on Tattaglia's son Bruno has led to war between the two gangs.
+Michael visits his father in hospital to be told that NYPD Captain McCluskey has had Vito's bodyguards ejected from the hospital, clearing the way for a second attempt on Vito's life.
+Michael visits his father and, realizing his jeopardy, moves him to another hospital room then stands guard outside the hospital.
+He scares Sollozzo's assassins off but an angry McCluskey returns and breaks Michael's jaw for defying him.
+Soon after, Hagen arrives with more bodyguards and McCluskey backs down to the lawyer's demands.
+Being an outsider to the family business and seen as harmless, Michael later proposes a meeting between himself, Sollozzo and McCluskey at which he'll kill them both to keep his father safe.
+Initially amused, the family approve his plan and have a gun planted at the meeting place: a restaurant.
+At the meeting, Michael shoots both men dead then flees the country.
+He takes refuge in his family's native Sicily to escape the NYPD and the ire of the other gangs until the heat dies down.
+He falls in love with a local woman, Apollonia Vitelli, and marries her.

-Since the peace meeting, Vito suspects that Barzini, not Tattaglia, is the mastermind behind Sonny's death.
-He and Michael discuss a potential Corleone family traitor, who might approach Michael with an offer to make a deal with the Barzinis.
+After the peace meeting, Vito realizes that Barzini is the mastermind behind Sonny's death, not Tattaglia.
+He predicts to Michael that a Corleone traitor will reveal himself by offering to broker a meeting between Michael and the Barzinis but will use it to have Michael assassinated.
 Vito dies of a heart attack while playing with his grandson, Michael's son Anthony.
-At his funeral, Corleone caporegime Salvatore Tessio asks Michael to meet with Barzini, signaling his betrayal.
-Michael attends his nephew's baptism to be anointed as his godfather; during this, Michael's hitmen carry out orders to simultaneously assassinate the heads of the other Families as well as Greene.
+At his funeral, Corleone caporegime Salvatore Tessio asks Michael to meet with Barzini, revealing his betrayal.
+Michael attends his nephew's baptism to be anointed as his godfather while Michael's hitmen carry out orders, simultaneously assassinating Greene and the heads of the other New York Families.
 Tessio is led off to be executed for his treachery.
-Michael orders Clemenza to garrote Carlo for abusing Connie and conspiring with Barzini to kill Sonny.
+Michael extracts a confession from Carlo that he conspired with Barzini to kill Sonny and had abused Connie to lure Sonny into his fatal ambush.
+Michael berates Carlo, then sends him on an apparently safe car journey where instead Clemenza garrotes him.

-At their house, Connie accuses Michael of killing Carlo.
-To Kay's relief, Michael denies the accusation, but as she exits the room, Corleone family capos approach Michael and offer him their allegiance.
-As Kay looks on with trepidation, Clemenza kisses Michael's hand and addresses him as "Don Corleone".
+At their house, Connie accuses Michael of having Carlo killed.
+To Kay's relief, Michael denies the accusation, but as she leaves the room to get drinks, the Corleone family capos approach Michael and offer him their allegiance.
+Kay watches Clemenza kiss Michael's hand and address him as "Don Corleone" before Neri closes the door on her.

 Source: Wikipedia (CC BY-SA 3.0)